NomicFoundation/hardhat/docs/src/content/tutorial/boilerplate-project.md

 npx hardhat --network localhost run scripts/deploy.js
 ```

 This will deploy the contract to Hardhat Network.
-After this completes run:
+After this completes, start the react web app:

 ```
 cd frontend